lucas-kaminski/lucas-kaminski/README.md

 | <a href="https://www.lucas-kaminski.me"> Personal website</a>                                                              | A portfolio website that I developed to share my projects and experiences.                |

 <p align="justify">
-Feel free to get in touch, you can connect on <a href="https://www.linkedin.com/in/lucas-kaminski/">LinkedIn</a>, send a message on <a href="https://api.whatsapp.com/send/?phone=5541998119091">WhatsApp</a> or an e-mail to <a href="mailto:lucas.kssilveira@gmail.com">lucas.kssilveira@gmail</a>, new opportunities and challenges are always welcome.
+Feel free to get in touch, you can connect on <a href="https://www.linkedin.com/in/lucas-kaminski/">LinkedIn</a>, send a message on <a href="https://api.whatsapp.com/send/?phone=5541998119091">WhatsApp</a> or an e-mail to <a href="mailto:lucas.kssilveira@gmail.com">lucas.kssilveira@gmail</a>, new opportunities and challenges are always welcome!
 </p>

 ---